2xAA/uC.js/README.md

 ## Usage

-To use µC-JS add this to your document:
+To use µC.js add this to your document:
 ```HTML
 <script type="text/javascript" src="uC.js"></script>
 ```